 Recently however, the scope of health research has grown.
 Federal and state agencies are finding new strategies for examining the evolving questions.
 In the first publication of this Resource Guide, we stated that, "almost all peer-reviewed scientific publications on the environmental health and public health consequences of shale gas have been published since April 2011"(Howarth, 2012).
 However, as noted at the time, the pace and scope of public health research has been quickening.
-More than 80 % of all research on this topic has been published since the beginning of 2013 and over 50% since January 2014 (PSE Healthy Energy, 2015).
-Indeed, it has increased to the point that it seems that every day, a new research study is released and its results discussed in the public forum.
+More than 80 % of all research on this topic has been published since the beginning of 2013 and over 60% since January 2014 (PSE Healthy Energy, 2015).

 There is now a large enough body of research that various organizations have taken on the task of compiling it.
 In July 2014, the Concerned Health Professionals of NY released a "Compendium" of research and articles on "risks and harms of fracking."
 The October 2015 updated "Compendium of Scientific, Medical and Media Findings Demonstrating Risks and Harms of Fracking" by the Concerned Health Professionals of NY and Physicians for Social Responsibility contains over 600 peer-reviewed documents.
-Thus, it is more urgent than ever to understand the issues in order to analyze the information put forward by researchers.
+In 2016, the authors of recently published methodologically "rigorous" research on fracking and health wrote that their studies on birth outcomes, asthma exacerbations, and other symptoms, "together with other studies, form a growing body of evidence that unconventional natural gas development is having detrimental effects on health...Over time, the evidence has gotten clearer, more consistent, and concerning" (Rasmussen, Schwartz & Casey, 2016).
+Thus, it is more urgent than ever to understand the issues and the collective implications of the information put forward by researchers.

 Much of the published research in the compilations is about air, water, chemicals and other aspects of fracking rather than research on the specific health impacts on people.
-Hays and Shonkoff in their 2015 working paper count only 25 peer-reviewed original research studies dealing specifically with how fracking affects people's health.
-Of these 25, "84% identified potential public health risks or actual observed poor public health outcomes" and "16% found no indication of significant public health risks or actual adverse health outcomes."
+Hays and Shonkoff in their 2016 published assessment of peer-reviewed scientific literature from 2009-2015 count only 31 peer-reviewed original research studies dealing specifically with how fracking affects people's health.
+Of these 31, "84% contain findings that indicate public health hazards, elevated risks, or adverse health outcomes" and "16% contain findings that indicate no significant public health hazards, elevated risks or adverse health outcomes associated with Unconventional Natural Gas Development (UNGD)."
 Much of the earlier research on shale and people's health used smaller sample sizes and relied more on self-selected samples or subjective survey responses, and "the vast majority of the papers on this topic indicated a need for additional study, particularly large-scale quantitative epidemiological research."

-As evidenced by the publication of some major large-scale studies in 2015, the trend is moving in this direction.
+As evidenced by the publication of some major large-scale studies in 2015 and 2016, the trend is moving in this direction.

 Public health is regulated under the umbrella of the Department of Health and Human Services, which includes numerous government entities.
-Among these are: NCEH, the principal federal public health agency responsible for hazardous waste and public health; the National Institute for Occupational Safety and Health (NIOSH) dealing with worker safety; and the National Institute for Environmental Health Sciences (NIEHS) which is responsible for evaluation of water and air quality, among other mandates.
+Among these are: National Center for Environmental Health (NCEH), the principal federal public health agency responsible for hazardous waste and public health; the National Institute for Occupational Safety and Health (NIOSH) dealing with worker safety; and the National Institute for Environmental Health Sciences (NIEHS) which is responsible for evaluation of water and air quality, among other mandates.

-Other research has originated in the Department of Energy, and the Environmental Protection Agency, with additional input from the Science Advisory Board, the Government Accounting Office and the U.S. Geological Survey.
+Other research has originated in the Department of Energy, and the Environmental Protection Agency (EPA), with additional input from the Science Advisory Board, the Government Accounting Office and the U.S. Geological Survey.
 Multi-agency projects include senior leadership from the U.S. Geological Survey, the Occupational Safety and Health Administration, and the Centers for Disease Control and Prevention (CDC).